 For many years, Elizabeth served in management, financial analysis, and corporate operations at IBM.
-As an efficiency and cost cutting expert, Elizabeth utilized activity-based cost analyses to identify administrative savings across IBM U.S. - helping streamline operations, eliminate waste, and save the company millions of dollars.
+As an efficiency and cost cutting expert, Elizabeth utilized cost-benefit analysis to identify administrative savings across IBM U.S. - helping streamline operations, eliminate waste, and save the company millions of dollars.

 Elizabeth is a fighter and a problem solver.
 She was "drafted" into a second career as an advocate for developmentally disabled children after her son, Alex, was diagnosed with autism.
-She served as Vice President for Government Relations at Autism Speaks, the nation's largest science and advocacy organization devoted to the public health emergency of autism.
+She is a former executive with Autism Speaks, one of the nation's largest non-profit organizations.

-Elizabeth coordinated advocacy for multiple pieces of federal legislation addressing autism: the Advancement in Pediatric Autism Research Act, the lead title of the Children`s Health Act of 2000, and the Combating Autism Act of 2006 which authorized nearly $1 billion over 5 years to combat autism through research, screening, early detection and early intervention.
+At Autism Speaks, Elizabeth coordinated advocacy for federal legislation addressing autism, including the Advancement in Pediatric Autism Research Act, the lead title of the Children`s Health Act of 2000, and the Combating Autism Act of 2006 which authorized nearly $1 billion over 5 years to combat autism through research, screening, early detection and early intervention.

-Elizabeth has worked extensively on behalf of military families, advocating for support at the Department of Defense supporting health care coverage for autism related medical services in TRICARE, the health care program for active duty service members and retirees.
+Elizabeth has worked extensively advocating on behalf of military families at the Department of Defense for autism related medical services in TRICARE, the health care program for active duty service members and retirees.

-Elizabeth and her husband of 27 years, Craig, have two daughters, and a 20 year-old-son, Alex, who has autism spectrum disorder.
+Elizabeth and her husband of 27 years, Craig, reside in Fair Oaks with their two daughters and 21-year-old son, Alex, who has autism spectrum disorder.